LearningCart/TinyShell/README.md

 # TinyShell
 It creates tiny shell over serial/console.
-Can be exetended as script interpreter for arduino.,
+It can be exetended as script interpreter for arduino.,

 e.g.,